Syncfusion AI Assistant

 NOTE

 Syncfusion® Blazor components are available on nuget.org.
-See NuGet packages for the list of available packages and component details.
+See NuGet packages for package details.

 NOTE

-Ensure that the package Microsoft.AspNetCore.Components.WebView.Wpf updated to version 8.0.16.
+Ensure the package Microsoft.AspNetCore.Components.WebView.Wpf is updated to version 8.0.16.

 The WPF project must target Windows and enable WPF.
 A typical project file looks like the following.